Soft Lighting Keeps Monsters AwaySeptember 10, 2016

 As autumn descends into Fall, and long bright days pave the way to dark evenings, a lot of parents are going to be awakened by their small child’s newly developed fear of darkness.
 According to WebMD, fear of the dark typically manifests itself around the ages of 2-3 when children reach the stage of brain development where the imagination takes off, but isn’t yet experienced enough to discern reality from non-reality.

 What about treating insomnia in children though?
 Most experienced parents will tell you, that children this age, do not sleep well with the lights on either.
-Not only can it be dangerous, no parent wants to wake up to find a new Crayola masterpiece on the walls and on the dresser and on the closet door and on the bed, or have a cranky kid the next day.
+Not only can it be dangerous, no parent also wants to wake up to find a new Crayola masterpiece on the walls and on the dresser and on the closet door and on the bed, or have a cranky kid the next day.
 This is where the nightlight usually comes into play.
-They provide just enough light that kids can see a bit, but keeps the room dim enough to encourage sleep.
+They provide just enough light that kids can see a bit but keeps the room dim enough to encourage sleep.
 Parents often make the mistake of purchasing nightlights themed with animals or favorite characters, to make it special for their kid, or to fit the décor.
-A lot of these end up in toy boxes, because they look like toys, which is a situation that isn’t going to play well when one in the morning junior starts screaming because he thinks the giant fish chasing him in his dream are real.
+A lot of these end up in toy boxes because they look like toys, which is a situation that isn’t going to play well when one in the morning junior starts screaming because he thinks the giant fish chasing him in his dream are real.
 Not to mention the fact that it’s just a fundamentally bad idea to invite your children to play with electrical outlets.
 The best thing for parents to do is to create a good bedtime routine, show their children some educational videos about bedtime and the dark, maybe including some kids rhyming songs or something to keep them engaged, and, most importantly, purchase some LED lights.